liquid-labs/lc-persons-api/README.md

-# catalyst-users-api
+# catalyst-persons-api

-API for typical user and account management.
+API for managing typical persons (and users).